 You can legally use government-approved VPNs in China.
 Unfortunately, these services are either heavily regulated or only available to state-owned enterprises.
 However, there are other VPNs designed to work in China.
 They encrypt your traffic and have obfuscation technology to hide your browsing activity from prying eyes.

-There are no public reports of the government persecuting tourists who use non-approved VPNs to access international services and streaming platforms.
+There are no public reports of the government persecuting tourists who use non-approved VPNs — they typically target the service provider instead.
 Still, some VPNs are blocked or outlawed in China.
 So, you should check local laws and regulations for VPN use in China to avoid breaking any rules.

 Can I download a free VPN in China?

 Yes, but finding a safe free VPN in China is unlikely.
 These services usually lack robust encryption, share your data with third parties, and may even contain malware.
-It’s a safer alternative to get a premium VPN with a trustworthy money-back guarantee for reliable access to your international accounts.
+It’s a safer alternative to get a premium VPN with a trustworthy money-back guarantee, as these offer more reliable and secure access to a variety of content from anywhere.

 On which devices can I use a VPN in China?